sunpy/sunpy/docs/guide/acquiring_data/database.rst

     __init__ of the Wave attribute)

-When using the :class:`sunpy.net.vso.attrs.Wave` attribute, you have to specify a unit using ``astropy.units.Quantity``.
+When using the :class:`sunpy.net.vso.attrs.Wave` attribute, you have to specify a unit using `astropy.units.Quantity`.
 If not an error is raised.
-This also implies that there is no default unit that is used by the class.
+This also means that there is no default unit that is used by the class.
 To know how you can specify a detail using astropy check `astropy.units`.